 New York Knicks player Reggie Bullock paid a visit to the young people of Hetrick-Martin Institute on Thursday, January 10, 2020.
 Reggie, a staunch advocate and leading voice among professional athletes for LGBTQ+ rights, spoke with HMI youth about his activism in the community.
+With some Memphis sports betting companies tipping Bullock to have a chance of making the all-star team this season, it is great to see him using his profile to raise awareness for important issues in the community.

 One of Reggie’s sisters, Mia Henderson, who was transgender, was murdered in Baltimore in 2014.
 His signature rainbow-colored hair is in honor of Mia and his other sister, Keiosha Moore, who was also murdered this past October.
 Reggie’s support has included participating in NYC’s Pride March in 2017, when he played for the Detroit Pistons, riding atop the NBA’s rainbow-colored float.